soaib-bot/fm-playground/README.md

   <hr>
 </div>

-A Formal Method playground for limboole, z3, nuXmv, Alloy, and Spectra.
-This project is a part of the Formal Methods course at the Bauhaus-Universität Weimar.
-It is a web application that allows users to run formal methods tools in the browser.
+A web-based platform for formal methods tools, providing an easy-to-use interface for model checking, formal verification, and synthesis.
+Currently, Limboole, Z3, nuXmv, Alloy, and Spectra are integrated into the platform.
+Due to the modular architecture, more tools can be added easily.

 ## Overview and Examples